 “The difference is that in the background, the house is working all day so it can begin to release the heat from its thermal mass when we get home.”

-We asked Shannon to share the top 5 areas to consider when working towards a solar passive design.
+Top 5 areas to consider when working towards a solar passive design

-“By designing a house to get maximum sun in winter, and minimum sun in summer, and adding a little extra insulation to your walls and roof, your building envelope will do a great job at holding onto that heat in winter, and stopping it coming in during the summer,” Shannon says.
+“By designing a house to get maximum sun in winter, and minimum sun in summer, and adding a little extra insulation to your walls and roof, your building envelope will do a great job at holding onto that heat in winter, and stopping it coming in during the summer,” says Shannon.

 “One of the easiest ways to do this is by putting as many windows as possible on the northern side and strictly limiting east and west windows.
 These windows allow the most sun penetration in winter and are much easier to protect from unwanted summer sun with just your standard roof eave.”